desi-ivanov/img2img-stylegan/README.md

 ## StyleGAN2-UNet
 A style-based GAN with UNet-guided synthesis.

-Some examples from a GAN trained on [UniToPatho](https://github.com/EIDOSLAB/UNITOPATHO):
+Some examples after training on the [UniToPatho](https://github.com/EIDOSLAB/UNITOPATHO) dataset:

 ![multi-style-generation](./docs/multi-style-generation.jpg)